stmorare/Azure-Cloud-Projects/Chapter 1 - Introduction to Azure and  Cloud Computing.md

 - Here’s a few examples of **Azure Storage Services**:

 	1. **Azure Blob Storage**: Azure Blob Storage is designed for storing large amounts of unstructured data, such as documents, images, videos, and backups.
 It is highly scalable and cost-effective, making it suitable for applications that require extensive data storage.
+	- ***EXAMPLE***: a media company can use Blob Storage to store and stream video content to users worldwide.
+Blob Storage supports various access tiers, allowing you to balance cost and performance based on your needs.
+You can also integrate Blob Storage with other Azure services, such as Azure CDN, to enhance content delivery performance.